About Hey Michigan

 Take a few minutes to walk the harbor and marina area, because it’s a great spot to watch the parade of boats come and go.

-If you’re looking to get out on the water, Oselka Marina is one of the area’s main hubs and the best way to figure out how to spend a day on Lake Michigan..
-You can book fishing charters, sailing excursions, captained cruises, boat rentals, jet ski rentals, and more.
+If you’re looking to get out on the water, Oselka Marina is one of the area’s main hubs and the best way to figure out how to spend a day on Lake Michigan.
+You can book fishing charters, New Buffalo Sailing excursions, captained cruises, boat rentals, jet ski rentals, and more.

 Even if you don’t rent a thing, though, the marina is worth a visit.